 Texas Fair Housing Law Exemptions

 The Fair Housing Act applies to the sale and rental of all housing in Texas, with certain exemptions.
-These exemptions include single-family home sales without a broker or agent, owner-occupied multifamily homes with four or fewer units, religious groups and private organizations, appraisals, housing for older people, and maximum occupancies.
+These exemptions include single-family home sales without a broker or agent, owner-occupied housing with four or fewer units, religious groups and private organizations, appraisals, housing for older people, and maximum occupancies.

 Certain Single-Family Home Sales